 How can I get in touch with other kindergarten parents?

 Every year, there is a “Get to Know” summer play-date organized by other Madera parents specifically for incoming families.When the dates and times are confirmed they will be reflected on the Madera Calendar.

 How do drop-off and pick-up work?

-Your child’s teacher will let you know on the first day of school how their drop-off & pick-up system works.
+Your child’s teacher will let you know before the first day of school how their drop-off & pick-up system works.

 How do “minimum days” work for kindergartners?